mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

   // This shows that we can access
-  // all the props in a single object. console.log('Page1 $$props =', $$props);
+  // all the props in a single object.
+  // $$props is an undocumented variable that is subject to change. console.log('Page1 $$props =', $$props);
 </script>